Blog

 If you are interested in learning more about ISO Certification, please download Medical Device Academy’s whitepaper and watch our six-part webinar training certification course for ISO 13485:2016 certification preparation.

-Stage 2 Audit – How to Prepare for an ISO 13485 Certification – Part 1 of 2
+Stage 2 Audit – How to Prepare (Part 1 of 2)

-This blog teaches you how to prepare for a stage 2 audit on your pathway to ISO 13485 certification, and this blog is part 1 of 2.last prep Stage 2 Audit How to Prepare for an ISO 13485 Certification Part 1 of 2
+This blog teaches you how to prepare for a stage 2 audit on your pathway to ISO 13485 certification, and this blog is part 1 of 2.last prep Stage 2 Audit How to Prepare (Part 1 of 2)

-If you are not sure what is ISO 13485? please consider our 2-part training webinar on the topic.
-Health Canada requires ISO 13485 certification as a requirement for all Medical Device License Applications, and most companies choose ISO 13485 certification as their method for demonstrating conformity to the requirements of the Medical Device Directive (MDD)–instead of a special MDD audit.
+If you are not sure what ISO 13485 is, please consider our 2-part training webinar on the topic.
+Health Canada requires ISO 13485 certification as a requirement for all Medical Device License Applications, and most companies choose ISO 13485 certification as their method for demonstrating conformity to the requirements of the European Medical Device Regulations (MDR)–instead of a special MDD audit.

 To achieve ISO 13485 certification, you must successfully complete a Stage 1 and Stage 2 certification audit with your chosen certification body.
 If you are interested in an overview of this certification process, you can download Medical Device Academy’s white paper on this topic, or you can watch a webinar we recorded recently on 6 steps to ISO 13485 Certification.